uniflare/skbtforarma/NoGui/README.txt

 ==================
-ARMA SERVER KEEPALIVE TOOL 1.0.0 RELEASE
+ARMA SERVER KEEPALIVE TOOL 0.9.4 beta
 ==================

 ==================
 == NEW CHANGES  ==
 ==================
-NEW: **Installation GUI** (Not Required)
-NEW: Multi Server Support (Using GUI).
-NEW: Full Path names with spaces allowed in config.
-(AFAIK)
+FIXED: Server crash on stop/start
+NEW: Crash Detection!
+Will force close any crashed processes!
+FIXED: Config Structure (should be easier to understand)
+NEW: Affinity and Priority settings!
+CHANGED: Bundled required exe's in external folder for redistributability

 ==================
 == INSTALLATION ==